-You are probably here, because you just can't seem to figure out how those gorgeous influencer moms on Instagram are balancing their work/ home AND looking gorgeous on all those filter-less Instagram pics!
+You are probably here because you just can't seem to figure out how those gorgeous influencer moms on Instagram are balancing their work/ home AND looking gorgeous on all those filter-less Instagram pics!
 Have you felt that 24 hours a day is just not enough?
 Do your colleagues refer to you as a Zombie?
-(We have all had those under eye bags which even the best concealers can't seem to cover!)
+(We have all had those under-eye bags that even the best concealers can't seem to cover!)

-I've heard somebody say this - You wouldn't dare to leave your wallet unattended at home when your maid is around, then how would you dare to leave your baby who is way more precious than your wallet with a maid for 8-9 hours.
-Well it makes a lot of sense.
-To make sure that your baby is safe with the Nanny or at the daycare, do a thorough research about the daycare or the Nanny before you decide to enroll your child.
+I've heard somebody say this - If you wouldn't dare to leave your wallet unattended at home when your maid is around, then how would you dare to leave your baby who is way more precious than your wallet with a maid for 8-9 hours?
+Well, it makes a lot of sense.
+To make sure that your baby is safe with the Nanny or at the daycare, do thorough research about the daycare or the Nanny before you decide to enroll your child.
 Ask mothers, who have already used the services of the particular daycare or Nanny, before you jump headfirst.
 Choose the place wisely and you will have a peaceful work-life balance.

-First and foremost, make sure that your home is baby friendly.
+First and foremost, make sure that your home is baby-friendly.
 Seal the sockets that are placed within the reach of the children.
 Do not leave any sharp objects around the home within his reach.
-You can easily buy baby safety products online, to make your home baby friendly.
-Banister shields, cabinet and drawer latches that prevent your baby from opening cabinets, oven lock, toilet seat lid lock, furniture safety brackets etc are some of the baby proofing products that you could opt for.
+You can easily buy baby safety products online, to make your home baby-friendly.
+Banister shields, cabinet and drawer latches that prevent your baby from opening cabinets, oven locks, toilet seat lid locks, furniture safety brackets, etc are some of the baby-proofing products that you could opt for.

 Having a peaceful morning will give you a good mental space and is a great way to start your day.
 Plan ahead for your morning routine.
-Have your and your childrens’ clothes picked out and ironed.
+Have your and your children's clothes picked out and ironed.
 Pack your lunch, kids' lunchbox, their school bags, the diaper bag, your work bag and every other bag that needs to be packed!
-Pack snack for your little ones.
-It best to have a station to leave your bags (preferably by the door, near the keys); so you can grab them on your way out in the morning.
+Pack the snacks for your little one.
+It is best to have a station to leave your bags (preferably by the door, near the keys); so you can grab them on your way out in the morning.
 Decide what you will have for breakfast and inform fussy eaters well in advance so as to avoid tantrums during breakfast.

 Make sure to spend some time at the breakfast table enjoying a light moment with your family.
 These are the moments you will cherish and remember!

-Reduce the length of your "To Do List”.
-Strike out the tasks which can wait and focus on the tasks which needs your immediate attention.
-You have already achieved a super hero task of giving birth to a human; the "to do” list can take a backseat for now!
+Reduce the length of your "To-do list" Strike out the tasks that can wait and focus on the tasks that need your immediate attention.
+You have already achieved the superhero task of giving birth to a human; the "to-do list" can take a backseat for now!
 Tasks such as segregating your baby's clothes - can wait.
 Make your daily goals realistic enough to complete.

-Stop taking responsibility for other’s works.
+Stop taking responsibility for other work.
 Set tasks for your children, spouse, home help & colleagues.
 Expect them to complete their assigned task and stop overlooking those tasks.
-"Never mind, I'll do it myself”? – Remove this phrase from your life... and stop owning other people's stuff.
+"Never mind, I'll do it myself“?
+Remove this phrase from your life... and stop owning other people's stuff.
 You will be shocked to see how much time this is going to save you!
 This will also help your little ones to grow into responsible adults.

-Last but not the least - take up responsibilities equally.
+Last but not least - take up responsibilities equally.
 It is only natural that you may feel completely exhausted & drained out at the end of the day & you may not have the energy to spend quality time with your child.
-But know that parents have equal responsibility over the child.
+But know that parents have equal responsibility over their children.
 You both are a team and parenting could be a cakewalk if you take up responsibilities equally and raise the child together as a team!